 - High-sulphidation system previously drilled by Newmont with potentially economic copper-gold intercepts over 100-325 m intervals from surface

-- Target generation work is ongoing in advance of an initial drill program
+- Target generation work is ongoing, with an initial drill program envisioned

 The principal target area at Santiago has coincident geological, geochemical and geophysical indicators that include quartz-alunite alteration, a large gold rock chip geochemical anomaly identified by Newmont (~ 2,200 by 600 metres), and both a low frequency apparent conductivity geophysical and resistivity anomaly of approximately 3,000 by 2,000 metres, and TMI-RTP magnetic low of approximately 2,000 by 1,500 metres that is encircled by areas of higher magnetic response.
 The magnetic low is suggestive of magnetic mineral destruction from hydrothermal alteration.
 This principal target is also coincident with historical drilling by Prospection and Newmont; however, a 3D review indicates that due to the short drill hole lengths, these two historical drilling programs do not provide an explanation for the large MobileMT geophysical anomaly, which suggests that additional, deeper drilling is warranted.
 The high priority targets have been generated and a future minimum 3,000-metre drilling program is envisioned.